This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 The Results

 Abt’s work will be summarized in toxicological profiles, which will go through inter- and intra-agency review and peer review.
-Abt will also write summary documents known as ToxFAQs and ToxGuides to provide a short overview of each toxicological profile.
+Abt will also write summary documents known as ToxFAQs and ToxGuides to provide a short overview of each toxicological profile, and findings will be available on the ATSDR website.
+The Abt team created automated, reproducible graphics and data visualizations that will benefit ATSDR and public stakeholders by enhancing the clarity of graphics and adding flexibility with interactive data dashboards and graphics.

 Related Reports: